freelancewebdev/energenie-dusk-switch-py/readme.md

 #Introduction
 [Energenie](https://energenie4u.co.uk/) provide the [Pi-mate addon board](https://energenie4u.co.uk/index.php/catalogue/product/ENER314) which allows Raspberry Pi owners to safely and easily control electrical devices without the need to hook up a relay to the GPIO pins of the Pi.

-This is a simple script which turns a trained Energenie socket to the on position at dusk each day using the [Astral module](https://pypi.python.org/pypi/astral) for Python to calculate the time of dusk for a given location.
+This is a simple script which turns a trained Energenie socket to the on position at dusk each day (to control a light for example) using the [Astral module](https://pypi.python.org/pypi/astral) for Python to calculate the time of dusk for a given location.

 # Usage
 ## Dependencies